 Having radical attitudes, however, does not necessarily mean that the young person is an extremist or radicalised.
-Some people have attitudes that society would characterise as extreme or radical but that does not necessarily mean that they will act upon them.
+Some people have attitudes that society would characterise as extreme or radical but that does not necessarily make them extremists or radicalised people.